Favorite Hidden Gems in Raleigh, N.C.

 In North Raleigh, you’ll find a humble Korean restaurant in a quiet shopping center attracting a fair amount of attention from lovers of Korean fried chicken and BBQ.
 Soo Café, with its simple, homespun décor, entices patrons with staples like crispy tempura vegetables, bibimbap and, of course, craveable spicy fried chicken wings doused in a soy-garlic sauce.
 Drop in for an unforgettable meal or order to-go; just don’t pass this hidden gem by.

 The definition of hidden, The Green Light is literally tucked away behind a secret bookshelf inside The Architect Bar & Social House.
 It's a small, dimly-lit room with a 1920s speakeasy feel—the bar is clad with reclaimed wood, and vinyl records play in the corner.
 This is the spot to disappear, sit, relax and enjoy a serious cocktail.
-But don't just take our word for it—Thrillist just named it one of the "21 Best Secret Bars in the World ."
+But don't just take our word for it—Thrillist has named it one of the "21 Best Secret Bars in the World ."

 Third Place should probably be one of the first places you think of when it comes to delectable dishes, delightful baristas, local art and handmade crafts.
 Set in a nondescript spot along Glenwood Ave., this offbeat oasis is begging to be discovered and enjoyed.
 Come relax with a cup of joe and a bite to eat while also enjoying the art, antiques and exotic décor of warmly-hued walls, rich red Oriental rugs and exotic glass lanterns.